ritikkorde/DevOps/Docker-notes.md

 **Containerization**
 containerizations is a lightweight form of virtulization that allow you to encapsulate an application and its dependencies into a self-contained unit called a "Container"
 1)Container
+A Docker container is a software package that contains everything needed to run an application, including the application's code and its dependencies.
 - container is like virtual machine
 - docker is tool which create container
 - portable (easy to share one computer to another,code as well as dependencies)